syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 ### Render AutoComplete in the edit form

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows rendering an [AutoComplete](https://ej2.syncfusion.com/angular/documentation/auto-complete/getting-started) component within the grid's edit form for a specific column.
+The Angular Data Grid allows rendering an [AutoComplete](https://ej2.syncfusion.com/angular/documentation/auto-complete/getting-started) component within the grid's edit form for a specific column.
 This feature is especially valuable when there is a need to provide a dropdown like auto suggestion and input assistance for data entry in the grid's columns.

 To render an `AutoComplete` component in the edit form, it is necessary to define an [editTemplate](https://ej2.syncfusion.com/angular/documentation/api/grid/column#edittemplate) for the column using `ng-template`.
 The `editTemplate` property specifies the cell edit template that used as an editor for a particular column.
 It can accept either a template string or an HTML element ID.